LSEG-API-Samples/Article.DataLibrary.Python.PyCharm/README.md

 ![figure-13](images/07_pycharm_code_2.png "PyCharm with RD Run Result")

 Now your PyCharm is ready to work with Refinitiv Data Library for Python.
+Let’s leave a ```main.py``` file there.

 For more detail about packages management with PyCharm, please check the [official document](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html).